 In warmer regions, pansies can bloom well into September and October and even through winter months.
 In more seasonal climates, they will typically bloom in the late spring and summer months.

-How Long do Pansy Plants Bloom?
+How Long Do Pansies Bloom?

 Pansies will bloom for several months depending on temperatures and growing conditions.
 To make sure they bloom as long as possible, keep them well irrigated and fertilize regularly.
 Deadhead whenever necessary by snipping off the stem to the base of the foliage.
 If you can stay ahead of the fading flowers and seed pods, new flowers will continue to appear.

-What do Pansy Flowers Look and Smell Like?
+What Do Pansy Flowers Look and Smell Like?

 Pansy flowers come in a multitude of patterns and colors covering nearly the full spectrum, including true blue.
 They carry five rounded petals and may have a pattern of black lines radiating from the center.
 They also can have a dark center referred to as a "face".
 They have a perfume-like fragrance that varies in strength depending on hue.